2177866/2177866/README.md

 ## About me

-Backend developer.
-Specializing in API development (GraphQL, REST API) and high-load systems for mobile applications and websites.
+Backend developer specializing in API development (GraphQL, REST API) and high-load systems for mobile applications and websites.
 Developing packages on Packagist.
+Sharing educational content and helping junior developers improve their code through reviews and analysis.
+Experienced in project management in web studios.

-### My Technology Stack
+### My Technology Stack (T-Shape)

 <table>
 <tr valign="top">